-The company is instructed to make identical submissions to DMC, Fimea, NoMA and TLV containing the information and data that are intended to be shared among the agencies.
+The company is asked to make identical submissions to DMC, Fimea, NoMA and TLV containing the information and data that are intended to be shared among the agencies.
 These identical sets of information, sent by the company to DMC, Fimea, NoMA and TLV with the intention to serve as a basis for the joint report, are called the common submission.

 The basis of working with confidential data in the FINOSE collaboration is a waiver given by the company.
-The waiver allows the participating agencies to discuss on the common submission covered by the waiver and to produce a joint report based on confidential data.
+The waiver allows the participating agencies to discuss the common submission covered by the waiver and to produce a joint report based on confidential data.

 To avoid delays in the process, the clinical experts recruited for the assessment may receive the draft report prior to the checking of the confidential material.